dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 1. His version has a few extra articles.
 These show up on the pages where they would be in our version.
 For example, both versions have <i>Carbon</i> on page 203 of Volume 3, but his version also has <i>Carbon Concrete</i> on page 204.

 2. Volumes 2 and 9 are all out of whack.
-For example, the article for <i>Bolt</i> is on page 449 in our version and is on page 300 in his.
-The reader can rest assured that this is a result of random chance and not some mistake that the author made when writing Chapter 4.
+For example, the article for <i>Bolt</i> is in Volume 2 on page 449 in our version and is on page 300 in his.
+The reader can rest assured that the problems with those two volumes are a result of random chance and not some mistake that the author made when writing Chapter 4.